sarinupreti/firebase-login/README.md

-# login
+A new Flutter project with firebase login.

-A new Flutter project.
+# Please add your google-services.json file in order to run the projects properly.

 ## Getting Started